 How is Airbnb changing architecture and the city?

-The AIRBNB Pavilion is an independent project taking place during the opening week of the 14th Venice Architecture Biennale in June.
-It uses Airbnb as a paradigm to explore contemporary forms of domesticity.
+The AIRBNB Pavilion is an independent project that uses Airbnb as a paradigm to explore contemporary forms of domesticity.

 In five years, Airbnb has re-purposed an unprecedented amount of architecture around the world.
 Everyone who has access to a house can now sell that access easily and safely.
 What used to be the fortress of the family and the individual is now a marketable asset in the economy, which leads to wonder whether the online marketplace for short-term lodging hasn't changed the home for good.
 Today, Airbnb is a major actor of the much hoped-for ‘sharing economy’ but also remains an archetypal neo-liberal endeavour inviting all to be entrepreneurs of their own selves, financialising life at its core.
 Evolving on this ambiguous line, the AIRBNB Pavilion critically engages with the corporations owning the means of our identity, providing the infrastructure for our everyday lives and redefining the private realm and private property.